brown-ccv/ccv-website-hugo/content/english/services/consulting/visualization.md

  - Custom software development
  - Experience implementing advanced visualiztion technology in labs and work environments across campus

-If you would like more information on CCV's visualization services, please contact [support@ccv.brown.edu](mailto:support@ccv.brown.edu)..
+If you would like more information on CCV's visualization services, please contact [support@ccv.brown.edu](mailto:support@ccv.brown.edu).